260 Waymouth Street, Adelaide, South AustraliaSA 5000

 Yes, that's powdered human.

-Regardless of how big a bike shop's retail area is, most of their workshops tend to be small (unless they're a workshop-focused business).
+Personal space is also another consideration.
+Regardless of how big a bike shop's retail area is, most of their workshops tend to be small (unless they're like us).

 You will need to have good spatial awareness and be able to deal with cramped conditions, including having other people in close proximity for long periods of time.